Curriculum / ELA / 5th Grade / Unit 6: Seeking Truth: A Wrinkle in Time / Lesson 13

 Summarize what happens when they meet IT.

-Defend if Meg’s thoughts towards her father are or are not justifiable.
+Defend if Meg's thoughts towards her father are are justified or not.

 Analyze Meg’s relationship with Aunt Beast.